sayolove/ngu-guide/src/content/docs/en/chapters/chapter-2.md

     - Once you can kill T1 consistently, you can also start putting E/M into Time Machine at the beginning of rebirths to further boost your gold production you’ll get after the T1 kill
     - Leveling Time Machine Speed after Level 49 adds a new linear multiplier to gold production, which is very good for your gold production.
 Don’t stop at Level 49
 - Capitalize on using this gold to start buying Augmentation upgrades, which provides a multiplier to the base value that augments give, but cost a lot more gold
-    - Focus on Safety Scissors / Danger Scissors, with your new gold production, you can get Scissors to outscale the expensive augments you were using in Chat 1
+    - Focus on Safety Scissors / Danger Scissors, with your new gold production, you can get Scissors to outscale the expensive augments you were using in Chapter 1
     - Keep running Scissors until you can start idling A Very Strange Place, when you should be able to transition to running only Milk Infusion / Drinking the Milk Too
 - Wandoos is still very slow and not worth overinvesting into.
     - Can be useful running for a few minutes at the end of a rebirth for a small push in bosses defeated, especially if you need to unlock a new adventure zone to farm.
     - Wandoos 98 formula provides constantly diminishing returns, so don’t focus heavily

 ## EXP Spending
-Similarly to Chat 1, your main focus is still buying Energy in a 1:37.5k:1 base P:C:B ratio
+Similarly to Chapter 1, your main focus is still buying Energy in a 1:37.5k:1 base P:C:B ratio
 - Magic remains mostly unnecessary, aside from buying magic cap to afford Yggdrasil fruit unlocks as necessary (see below section on Yggdrasil for more information)

 For most other one-time purchases, buy when their cost is less than 10% of your total EXP